-Sedona was the last stop on our southwest US road trip and we were looking forward to exploring its rugged wilderness, natural beauty and connecting with nature.
+Sedona was the last stop on our southwest US road trip.
+Of all the things to do we were looking forward to exploring its rugged wilderness, natural beauty and connecting with nature.
+Expendng some energy on the Sedona hikes and trails was high on the itinerary.
 After leaving the kitsch of Seligman and Historic Route 66 we made our way south, driving through Coconino Forest, before rolling into Sedona.

 Sedona in the Movies